remkarthick/spring-boot/README.md

 # Three Layer Architecture

 Controller class --calls--> Service class  --calls--> Repository class
+- Create an object of Service class in Controller class and Create an object of Repository class inside Service class

 * Repository class - Data Access Layer : CRUD Operations should be inside Repository class.
 It is the Data access layer.
 This should not communicate with the Controller class directly.
 Should use the Service class for communication with controller
 * Service class    - Business Layer : Business Logic layer.
 This is middle man between the Controller and Repository.